 Q2.
 Is there any Jammu to Leh bus service?

-The bus from Jammu to Srinagar leaves at 7 AM in the morning from JKSRTC counter which is located just beside the TRC, Residency Road.
-This is 10 seater non-AC minibus which is termed as super luxury coaches.
+The bus from Jammu to Srinagar leaves at 7 AM from the JKSRTC counter, which is located just beside the TRC, Residency Road.
+This bus is a ten-seater non-AC minibus, which they call as super luxury coaches.

 The bus from Srinagar also leaves at 7 AM for Jammu just beside the TRC.
 It is better to reach at 6.30 AM at the ticket counter and get the tickets.
 At Srinagar, sometimes advance booking one night before is not done.
 However, at Jammu mostly they accept advance booking of the ticket one night before.